vapourlang/vapour-website/docs/packages.md

 ## 2. Setup vapour

-Simply create a new directory to host the Vapour code.
+First, create a new directory to host the Vapour code.

 <Tabs>
 <TabItem value="bash" label="bash">